turingschool-examples/testing-javascript/README.md

 npm install
 ```

-This command simply installs all of the dependencies we need to run tests.
+This command installs all of the dependencies we need to run tests.

 ## Starting Up